OVO Energy Experts: questions and answers

 There are many potential benefits to an EPC:

-- Lower mortgage – it may be possible to achieve lower mortgage rates through green mortgages.
+• Lower mortgage – it might be possible to get lower mortgage rates through green mortgages.

-Your EPC will have two main charts with the rating bands.
-The bands go from A to G, with A being the best rating your home can have, and G being the worst.
-In the chart, you can see the current rating and potential rating, if you were to carry out the recommended home improvement.
+Your EPC will have 2 main charts with the rating bands.
+The bands go from A to G, with A being the best rating your home can have, and G being the lowest.
+The potential rating shows what your rating would be if you were to carry out the recommended home improvements.
 The numbers in each rating reflect the government's Standard Assessment Procedure (SAP) and go from 1 to 100 SAP points (100 being the highest).

 An Energy Performance Certificate is officially valid for 10 years from the date it's issued.